benedictusdps/MOOC-MBA/README.md

 # MOOC for MBA
 A collection of free self-taught courses on MBA classes.
+Taken from [FreeCodeCamp](https://www.freecodecamp.org/news/how-to-make-a-mooc-mba-using-free-courses-from-top-10-business-schools-545113e506d9/).

 # Classes